amac714/NBA-Database/README.md

-#NBA Database for CS340 - Databases final project
+# NBA Database for CS340 - Databases final project

-#To do
+# To do

 Refactor and reorganize server.js

+Rebuild frontend with ReactJS